Try this coffee-infused dry rub for steaks and prime rib

 - 1 fresh jalapeno, finely chopped

-Combine and place a spoonful on top of each finished steak
+Directions:1.
+Combine and place a spoonful on top of each finished steak.

-- Brush the prime rib roast with olive oil, coat every side with the Death Wish Ribeye Rub
+- Brush the prime rib roast with olive oil, and then coat every side with the coffee-infused dry rub.

-- Cut the oven back to 325 degrees and cook it for an additional hour
+- Cut the oven back to 325 F and cook for an additional hour.

-- *For medium-rare, cook the prime rib to an internal temperature of 120 degrees
+- *For medium-rare, cook the prime rib to an internal temperature of 120 F.